neunzehnhundert97/VexRiscv-Profiler/README.md

     csrwi mscratch, 0x1
 ```

-Currently, the profiler supports two modes of operation.
-A high level measurement which records execution time for every function and can generate a colorized callgraph or a low level analysis that targets a single function and its decedents and record cycle counts for each individual instruction.
+Currently, the profiler supports three modes of operation.

+* a high level measurement which records execution time for every function and can generate a colorized callgraph
+* a low level analysis that targets a single function and its decedents and record cycle counts for each individual instruction
+* a benchmark which records execution times of multiple variants of the same program and creates a report

 ```
 Help for VexRiscv Profiler